Je-Real/The-Power/README.md

 # midi-keyboard-usb

-Midi Keyboard USB with an Arduino Pro Micro
+Program made for convert a toy keyboard into a midi keyboard USB with an Arduino Pro Micro